mozilla-extensions/dnssec-interference/TELEMETRY.md

 - We wait for the DNS
 responses and then encapsulate the raw bytes into a ping, excluding any IP or UDP headers.
 For each record type, we also record how many times we attempted to query the record type.

+- We also collect application and environment data about Firefox clients, as provided by the [browser.telemetry.submitPing()](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/collection/webextension-api.html) API.
+Example environment data includes browser version, operating system, and active addons.

-An example ping containing the DNS responses takes the following form:
+- An example ping containing the DNS responses takes the following form:

 ```
 {